microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-qna.md

 ms.prod: "search"
 ---

-# Use the Microsoft Search API to search qnas
+# Use the Microsoft Search API to search questions and answers

 You can use the Microsoft Search API in Microsoft Graph to search qnas.
+QnAs represents questions and answers ([Q&As](../api-reference/beta/resources/search-qna.md)) in Microsoft Search.
 Administrators can create qnas in the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/qnas) or via the [Create qna](/graph/api/search-searchentity-post-qnas) API.

 [!INCLUDE [search-schema-updated](../includes/search-schema-updated.md)]

-Once you create your QnAs, you can use the Graph Search API to search for them.
-To do this, specify `qna` as the value in the **entityTypes** property in your search request body and then provide a relevant query string.
-See below for an example.
+After you create your QnAs, you can use the Microsoft Graph Search API to search for them.
+To do this, specify `qna` as the value in the **entityTypes** property in your search request body and then provide a relevant query string, as shown in the following example.

 ## Example: Search qnas